 Kyle: I don't want a fighter, I want my mom.

-- Sheila patting Terrance and Phillip on the shoulder during the reprise of "Mountain Town" at the end.The Mothers: (singing) Cause Terrance are Philip are sweet.Sheila: (hugs the brothers) Super Sweet!
+- Sheila patting Terrance and Phillip on the shoulder during the reprise of "Mountain Town" at the end.The Mothers: (singing) Cause Terrance are Philip are sweet.Sheila: (hugs the duo) Super Sweet!

 - Kyle's Armor-Piercing Question to his mother, reminding her that her own adopted son is Canadian.
-This and the above moment each show that Kyle does care about Ike in spite of how he treated him at the beginning of the movie.
+This and the above moment each show that Kyle does care about Ike despite how he treated him at the beginning of the movie.

 - A blink and you'll miss it one, during the La Resistance musical number, Kenny's dad has a picture of him on his helmet.